Kurt Travis: 2008–10: Dance Gavin Dance

-2011–16: A Lot Like Birds
+2011–2016, 2024-present: A Lot Like Birds

 After his departure from Dance Gavin Dance in August 2010, post-hardcore band A Lot Like Birds announced that Kurt Travis had joined the band as second vocalist on January 9, 2011.
 With the band, they signed to Doghouse Records and released their second studio album, Conversation Piece, on October 11, 2011.
 In January and February 2012, the band headlined a tour with Decoder and Just Like Vinyl in the US.
 From November 2 to December 9, 2012, the group toured as support on the Rock Yourself to Sleep Tour with Dance Gavin Dance and I the Mighty in the US.

 A Lot Like Birds signed with Equal Vision Records and announced their third studio album.
 The band released No Place, their second and final studio album with Kurt Travis in the band, on October 29, 2013.
 In support of the album, the group embarked on a tour with Sianvar and Stolas, which took place from January 8 to February 2, 2014.
 They toured on the 2014 Vans Warped Tour from June to August.
 The group toured as support on Enter Shikari's US Mindsweep Tour from March 23 to April 28, 2015.
 A Lot Like Birds toured on Dance Gavin Dance's ten year anniversary tour in November and December 2015, in the United States, along with Slaves, Dayshell, and Strawberry Girls.
-This was the final tour to feature Kurt Travis before his departure.
+This was the final tour to feature Kurt Travis before his departure on February 20, 2016.

-On February 20, 2016, Travis departed from A Lot Like Birds.

-On May 6, 2018, Travis reunited with the group to perform at their final concert before permanently disbanding.
+On May 6, 2018, Travis reunited with the group to perform at their final concert before disbanding.When A Lot Like Birds reunited in 2024, Travis was confirmed to once again be a member of the band's lineup.